Smartling/SmartlingHelp/_sections/managing-content/the-list-view.md

 subsections:
   - title: none
 subarticles:
-  - title: Search and Filter in the List View
+  - title: Search and Filter in the List Views
   - title: Manage Content In Translation
   - title: View and Manage Published Strings
   - title: Authorize/Unauthorize Content from the List View